qq99/muvee/README.md

 ```

 At the moment, `muvee` uses `client.groups.first` as the set of lights it will dim and brighten throughout playback.
 This will hopefully change as the project grows and matures to be configurable from within the UI.

-With this set up in place, your group will brighten when playback is paused or stopped, and dim when playback is in progress.

 Dependencies (and tested with):
 ---